tsandeepa/tsandeepa/README.md

-# Hi there,im Tharindu - 👋
+# Hi there, Im Tharindu - 👋

 ## I'm a UI/UX Engineer